llm CLI Tool Guide 2026: Run Any LLM From Your Terminal

 How does llm compare to the OpenAI CLI?

-Can I use llm with local models, without any API keys?
+Can I use llm with local models, with no data leaving my machine?

-Track the llm CLI heat score live at hookflow.ai β
+→ Track the llm heat score and 40+ AI infrastructure tools live at hookflow.ai

 Heat scores update daily across 300+ AI tools.